icgc-argo/argo-docs/docs/submitting-molecular-data.md

 ```

 ### 2. Upload the payload
-Once you have completed formatting the payload, use the song-client `submit` command to upload the json payload to the configured Song.
+Once you have formatted the payload, use the song-client `submit` command to upload the json payload to the configured Song.

 ```
 > ./bin/sing submit -f dash-5-tumour.json